John Joseph Woods: Personal life

-Woods was born in the then colony of Van Diemen's Land (now Tasmania) in 1849 into an Irish family with fourteen other children, seven boys and seven girls.
+Woods was born in the then colony of Van Diemen's Land (now Tasmania) in 1849 to Irish parents with fourteen other children, seven boys and seven girls.
 His father was a soldier.
 After teaching in Tasmania for nine years, he migrated to New Zealand as a young man and worked for a time in Nelson, Christchurch, Dunedin and Invercargill.
 Eight years teaching in New Zealand led to a position as the head teacher of St Patrick's School in Lawrence, Otago, and he moved there from Invercargill in 1874.
 Woods was known as a good musician.
 He was choirmaster of the local Catholic church, and could play twelve different instruments, though he was best known for his skill on the violin.
 Singing a solo at his own wedding, Woods established that he was also a competent singer.

 While in Lawrence, Woods taught alongside an Irish widow called Harriet Conway (née Plunket) who already had two sons.
 They were married in September 1874 and had four children together, three sons and a daughter named Mary.

 In 1902, Woods built a house of brick and wood on the corner of Lismore and Lancaster Streets which was his residence until he died in 1934.
 It is now under the care of the Historic Places Trust, which mounted a plaque on the street-facing back wall commemorating his composition of the national anthem.